EllaBrands/stanDev/To-Do-List.md

 Modeling Language
 ======================================================================

+* user-defined functions
+  -- add a grammar rule so that any function in the .stan file whose name
+     ends in __ (or some other magic character combination) is parsed as a literal C++ function call -- amend the target in the makefile so if a directory contains both foo.stan and foo.hpp, then after parsing foo.stan to foo.cpp the make call is like
+       $(CC) -include foo.hpp -c -o foo.o foo.cpp
+   which according to the documentation of g++ and clang++ is equivalent to manually adding
+       #include "foo.hpp"
+   at the very top of foo.cpp.
+That way a user could declare / define a function like bar__() in foo.hpp and use bar__() in foo.cpp that is generated from foo.stan.
+-- issue is which namespace; easiest to do with global, but could also allow "::" in variable names iff they had the right markup, but gets clunky for parser and doc

 * an extension of the modeling language to handle hierarchical models and data.
 Something along the lines of hierachical(vector y[N])[M] where any operation on y automatically replicates to the M groups.
 This would be the first step towards